- Specialty Thoracic Oncology

 Dr. Jablons was mentored by the late Dr. David Sugarbaker at Brigham and Women’s Hospital, where he learned about mesothelioma firsthand.

-As a result of that mentorship, Dr. Jablons and Dr. Sugarbaker completed a handful of mesothelioma publications together, with a focus on genomics.
+As a result of that mentorship, Dr. Jablons and Dr. Sugarbaker completed a handful of mesothelioma publications together, focusing on genomics.

 Dr. Jablons served in the U.S. Navy as a commander and chief of thoracic surgery at Oak Knoll Naval Hospital.
-It was there that he met his wife, Dr. Tamara Jo Hicks, a psychotherapist and co-founder of Potrero Hill Psychotherapy.
+There, he met his wife, Dr. Tamara Jo Hicks, a psychotherapist and co-founder of Potrero Hill Psychotherapy.

 In his current role at UCSF, Dr. Jablons has helped further the world’s research and understanding of mesothelioma.